-My commitment is to husband & kid, God & Jesus.
 Gypsum helps with root-growth.
 Sulfate of potash helps to induce blooms.
-Most of my 110+ varieties are own-roots.
+All my 134 varieties are own-roots, except for 4 roses which are grafted-on-Dr.Huey.
 I don't spray.
-In my dolomitic heavy clay, pH 7.7, roses are healthy if I dig deep enough for drainage, and fix my pH 9 tap water with sulfate of potash and gypsum. http://www.helpmefind.com/gardening/l.php?l=21.302748&tab=32
+In my dolomitic heavy clay, pH 7.7, roses are healthy if I dig deep & wide for drainage, and fix my pH 9 tap water with sulfate of potash and gypsum.

-My garden is NW of Chicago, zone 5a, 38" annual rain & 29" of snow.
+My garden is NW of Chicago, zone 5a, more than 40 to 38" annual rain & 29" of snow.
 Summer heat up to 90-100 F. My soil is high in magnesium at pH 7.7.
-I fix my clay with gypsum & pine bark.
-Austin, French Meilland, and hybrid tea like my clay.
-Albas, damasks, hybrid perpetual, and esp.
+I fix my sticky & poor drainage and rock-hard clay with gypsum.
+Austin and French Meilland like my heavy clay.
+In contrast, Albas, damasks, hybrid perpetual, and esp.
 Rugosas & hybrid Musk prefer sandy and loamy soil & need good drainage.
 Multiflora prefers high-rain & acidic loamy soil, but wichurana (Dr. Huey) prefers drier & alkaline clay.

 Over-fertilization: wilting, leaves curl down.

-Too acidic: leaves curl up & thinner, and blackspots.
+Too acidic: leaves curl up & thinner, and blackspots, crisp burn on tips.

-Too alkaline: Pale, leaves twisted & crinkled (copper def).
+Too alkaline: Pale, leaves twisted (boron def) or crinkled (copper def).